StructionSite/structionsite.github.io/content/posts/hackweek-2022.md

 This year we had our first hackathon at StructionSite which we called Hackweek.
 It was a week-long event where folks from the engineering team paused the normal roadmap and worked on projects that they pitched.

-The goal of Hackweek was to exercise our creativity, work different team members, and explore new technologies, approaches, and ideas.
+The goal of Hackweek was to exercise our creativity, work with different team members, and explore new technologies, approaches, and ideas.

 It ended with a demo session where each team presented their prototype, spike, or learnings to the rest of the R&D org.